An Evaluation of N-Gram Selection Strategies for Regular Expression Indexing in Contemporary Text Analysis Tasks. Extended Version: Experiments

 When the number of keys allowed $K$ increases from $1.7\times 10^5$ to $3.6\times 10^5$ , the precision of the index by \free($\max_n=2$,$c=0.7$) increases significantly from 0.163 to 0.301.
-The index construction time also increases significantly. \eat{The index with $3.12 \times 10^6$ keys has the shortest construction time among the three and a relatively small index size, similar to indices built by \free\ with 100 times fewer keys.} The query time of the best index built by \free\ for this $K = 3.6 \times 10^6$ is $1.47\times$ faster and $1.75\times$ faster than the index built with the three n-grams selected by \best.
-Compared to the \wldblp\ workload, the precision increase in \wlweb\ corresponds to a more significant workload runtime decrease from 353 seconds to 240 seconds.
-In this workload, each webpage is long, and the cost of regex evaluation on one string is high.
-Therefore, eliminating more strings with the index significantly improves the performance.
-These advantages might not justify the large index size compared to \best\ for this specific workload.
-However, it does make the index more robust to unseen queries on the same dataset. {\lpms\ did not finish for this dataset within the set time frame due to the large average number of characters per line of the dataset.
-Unlike \best\ where the data structures for intermediate calculation are adjacency lists due to the sparseness Assumption~\ref{assumption:best:4}, \lpms\ builds matrices of size $|Q|\times|G|$ as input to integer program solver, where the actual computational and space overhead is too large.}
+At $K = 3.6 \times 10^5$, \free\ delivers a query time that is 1.47× faster than its own earlier version and 1.75× faster than \best.
+Compared to the overall precision and query time trend for \wldblp\ workload in~\Cref{fig:dblp1000_perf}, the precision increase of \free\ in \wlweb\ corresponds to a more significant workload runtime decrease from 353 seconds to 240 seconds.
+Since each string in \wlweb\ is a long HTML page, filtering more strings upfront yields greater performance benefits.
+While \free’s larger index may not always justify its size relative to \best, it offers better robustness to unseen queries on the same dataset.
+Due to lack of space, we defer the reader to \robustTest\ of the full paper for detailed experiments. {\vgg\ and }\lpms\ did not finish for this dataset within the set time frame due to the large average length per string of the dataset.

 \insight{\best\ is suitable for a workload like \wlweb\ where the query set is small. \best\ selects the set of n-grams that achieves near-optimal precision, with the optimality resulting from the long computation time.
 With a small query set, the index construction time is reasonable.
 However, for a workload where each document entry is large, the precision and robustness of the index become more important, especially if the dataset is likely to be queried with different regex queries. }